Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 ---

 The images I used are from Code Institute's project Love Running.
-I do not own this images, it was used for educational purposes.
+I do not own these images, it was used for educational purposes.

 http://codeinstitute.s3.amazonaws.com/FundamentalsProjects/HTML-CSS/formbg.jpg
 https://codeinstitute.s3.amazonaws.com/FundamentalsProjects/HTML-CSS/video-mask.png